-Brookfield Properties Begins a $170-Million Upgrade of the California Market Center
+Newsmaker: Brookfield Properties Begins a $170-Million Upgrade of the California Market Center

 NEWS

-Brookfield Properties Begins a $170-Million Upgrade of the California Market Center
+Newsmaker: Brookfield Properties Begins a $170-Million Upgrade of the California Market Center

 More than one year after Brookfield Properties acquired a controlling interest in the California Market Center, the real estate–development company announced in November it would invest $170 million to transform the showroom and office complex into a mixed-use creative space and fashion-industry campus.
 The three interconnected 13-story buildings and two-story bank building in the courtyard have served as the central resource for downtown Los Angeles’ Fashion District since the first building went up in the 1960s.